-Individuals with a known exposure to an infective case should be screened to identify those who might benefit from treatment.
-Screening is recommended 8 weeks after the exposure period or later.
-Some tests may not convert earlier than 8 weeks postexposure.
+Persons with a known exposure to an infective case should be screened (at least 8 weeks after the exposure period) to identify those who might benefit from treatment.

-Persons who develop symptoms (see above) of TB should see their health care provider.
+Persons who develop symptoms of TB should seek immediate medical attention.

-Only persons who are or will be at increased risk for TB infection should be tested for TB prior to travel to establish any baseline exposure or infection with TB.
-Travelers to areas of the world where TB is highly or moderately endemic should be considered for screening, especially:
+Only persons who are or will be at increased risk for TB infection should be tested prior to travel to establish any baseline exposure or infection with TB.
+Travelers going to areas of the world where TB is highly or moderately prevalent should be considered for screening, especially:

 - Those who plan to stay more than 3 months

 - HCWs who stay longer than 1 month

 - Individuals with anticipated exposure in prisons, homeless shelters, refugee camps, or shanty towns

 Domestic helpers assisting long-stay residents in high-risk countries should be screened for TB.